 - Reproducibility – with more frequent code check-ins and deployments, any inconsistencies between dev, test, and production environments can introduce major stumbling blocks.

 - Transparency – security and compliance issues that arise from a lack of provenance around open source language artifacts can also hold up the CI/CD chain.

-We’ve done some preliminary polling (100 respondents) that seems to be back up these assertions, namely:
+Preliminary polling (100 respondents) seem to back up these assertions, namely:

 - 30% of those polled said one of their major challenges is bugs and errors that cropped up due to differences between development, testing/staging, and production language runtimes.

 - 40% of those polled indicated that automating security management for languages and dependencies remains a major challenge.